Whitewater RAFTING ADVENTURE

 Looking for a unique Pacific Northwest outdoor adventure?
 Join us for exciting rapids and gorgeous scenery on the world class Wild and Scenic Rogue River.

-Most folks come to raft the Rogue River in the summer, but we offer the unique opportunity to see it in the fall, with milder temperatures and fewer crowds.
+There are limited summer trips available, but we mostly offer the unique opportunity to see the Rogue in the fall, with milder temperatures and fewer crowds.
 The hillsides glow with autumn colors and foraging wildlife.
 Mornings and evenings are crisp while days are still usually sunny and warm, especially in September and October.
 Be sure to bring your camera for shots you won't find anywhere else and keep your eyes open for black bears with cubs.

-This trip operates on the traditional territory of the ancestral lands of the Cow Creek Umpqua, Confederated Tribes of Grand Ronde, Tolowa Dee-ni’, and Takelma.
+This trip operates on the traditional territory of the ancestral lands of the Cow Creek Umpqua, Confederated Tribes of Grand Ronde, Tolowa Dee-ni’, Takelma and Confederated Tribes of Siletz Indians.

-We will meet you near the river at the start of the trip.
-If you require a pick up in Grants Pass, Medford, or Ashland, please notify us in advance.
-We will drive you back to your vehicle at the end of the trip.
+We will meet you near the river at the start of the trip and drive you back to your vehicle at the end of the trip.
 For an additional fee you can arrange to have your personal vehicle shuttled to the takeout.
 We recommend the personal vehicle shuttle if you are planning to visit the coast, Crater Lake, the Redwoods, or any other local attractions before heading home.

-Depending on the trip, we offer comfortable riverside camping or accommodation in historic lodges along the river (based upon availability, please book early), or a mix of both.
-All equipment is provided on camping trips, including warm solar showers at the end of the day, and two people per tent.
+Depending on the trip, we offer riverside camping or accommodation in historic lodges along the river (based upon availability, please book early), or a mix of both.
+All equipment is provided on camping trips.
 Lodge stays includes a private room and bathroom with a hot shower.

-During lodge stays, lodge staff prepare two delicious meals a day, and you'll enjoy full, hearty, riverside lunches prepared by Arrowhead staff.
-While camping, our camp chef will delight you with gourmet riverside meals and of course there will be no shortage of snacks and non-alcoholic beverages.
+During lodge stays, lodge staff prepare two delicious meals a day, and you'll enjoy riverside lunches prepared by Arrowhead staff.
+While camping, our river guides will prepare meals, and of course there will be no shortage of snacks.

 ALL TRIPS INCLUDE